 Blue and Yellow (smaller wires, for reverse)

-And then I got stuck -- at that point I wasn't sure how to proceed.
+And then I got stuck.
+I wasn't sure how to proceed.
 Basically I have some knowledge of wiring but when it gets down to rheostats and such, well, that's where you need a real electrical guy.
 Fortunately, over at